raramayo/Rodolfo_Aramayo/docs/02_research.md

 distributed, and compared in biological systems.
 Our work encompasses two key levels of investigation:

-1. **Exploring the digitization** of the information present in DNA, RNA, and proteins, and how this can be used at detecting reciprocal mutations and sequence differences between related genomes.
-2. **Using *Neurospora crassa* as a model organism**, we areidentifying molecular players involved in sequence-based comparison between homologous chromosomes.

 ## **Computational Analysis:**

+**Exploring the digitization** of the information present in DNA, RNA, and proteins, and how this can be used at detecting reciprocal mutations and sequence differences between related genomes.

 We are developing novel computational pipelines dedicated to detecting sequence variations within related genomes.
 We are particularly intrigued by the prospect of simplifying (i.e., digitizing) the